How can we help?

 Bills of Materials (BOMs)

 Your product recipes.
 A BOM links a finished good Master Product to the specific raw material Master Products (and their quantities) required to make it.
+Secondary items (like an unbranded component made from its own BOM) get their own SKU and cost, which then rolls up into the cost of any finished good that uses them.

 Sales Orders